mokeydddddd/learngit/readme.txt

-Git is a version control system.
+Git is a distributed version control system ÀÙÀÙ.
 Git is free software.

-°¡¹ş¹ş¹ş

-À²À²À²